hubertp/type-debugger-tutorial/us-implicits.md

 #### test01
  - Is there a direct implicit view of type `Int => SumTuple3` (in order for the selection `1.sum` to succeed)?
- - During the very first tried implicit conversion in the member selection, which implicit(s) are verified by the compiler for the qualifier `1` (so that it has a member `sum`)?
+ - During the initial search for an implicit view, to satisfy member selection, typechecker will verify two potential possibilities.
+Name them.
- - What implicits (and in what sequence) are used in order to satisfy it?
+ - What implicits (and in what sequence) are used in order to satisfy member selection `1.sum`?

  - Which implicit(s) are being verified by the compiler during the first implicit conversion of`(2, 5)`?
  - Which implicits (and in what sequence) are used in order to satisfy the typechecking of `(2, 5).sum`?